s-munukutla/Oval-Product/README.md

 # Oval-Product
-A Automation Tools That Greps Products from The Excel
+A Automation Tool That Greps Products from The Excel

 Developed by Surya.M